MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-mfa.md

 ## After enforcement

-Upon enforcement of MFA, we will only authenticate access tokens on behalf of a user who granted consent to your application via the ```msads.manage``` scope on the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md).
+Upon enforcement of MFA, we will only authenticate access tokens on behalf of a user who granted consent to your application via the ```msads.manage``` scope on the **Microsoft identity platform endpoint**.

-- Prior to MFA enforcement the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md) supports the ```ads.manage``` scope.
+- Prior to MFA enforcement the **Microsoft identity platform endpoint** supports the ```ads.manage``` scope.
 Access tokens that you acquire for users via the ads.manage scope will no longer be accepted.

 - Prior to MFA enforcement the Live Connect endpoint supports the ```bingads.manage``` scope.
-The Live Connect endpoint is already deprecated and will no longer be supported.
+The **Live Connect** endpoint is already deprecated and will no longer be supported.
 Access tokens that you acquire for users via the ```bingads.manage``` scope will no longer be accepted.

 ## SDK support